-It's an office design concept that encourages collaborating together and a smooth flow of information from peer to peer.
-However, with an open-plan workspace comes a few new etiquette tips that you may want to practice so you can mitigate its downsides.
+It's a trendy office design concept that encourages collaboration and a smooth flow of information from peer to peer.
+But with an open-plan workspace there are a few etiquette tips that you may want to practice.

 1. Be Mindful of Your Noise Level